6 Ethical + Sustainable White Sneakers So You Can Ditch The Nikes

 All Veja shoes are made in Brazil, where the working conditions exceed the minimum standards, and the workers are paid well above the minimum wage.

-Veja is big on transparency, and release audits, reports, and insightful behind-the-scenes videos into how all their products are made.
+Veja is big on transparency and releases audits, reports, and insightful behind-the-scenes videos on how all their products are made.

 ethical white sneakers